 And it's not as though certain professions are more characterised by this reaction - it's something that I've observed right across disciplines.
 I've been doing interview coaching for more than 20 years with all different types of people - including engineers, analysts, executives, lawyers, doctors, accountants, teachers, sales people ....

 How crazy is it to hold your breath when you're unsure?
 Wouldn't you say that if you're caught unawares by a situation and you're not sure what to do, then this is the time to ensure that the brain be supplied with some good quality oxygen to help you think more clearly?
 Boy, don't we just shoot ourselves in the foot sometimes?
 So monitor the quality of your breathing with "mindfulness" and this will help to relax and keep focused.

-Confidence from feeling well preparedFor building your confidence, there is no substitute for feeling as though you are thoroughly prepared.
+Interview coaching can help you feel well preparedFor building your confidence, there is no substitute for feeling as though you are thoroughly prepared.
 This helps, as far as reasonably possible at least, to reduce the uncertainty of what you might encounter at the interview.

 It's reassuring to know that you've researched the company, you're familiar with the scope of the job, you know how you're getting to the interview and plan to arrive early, you've thought about the types of questions that could possibly be asked of you and you have your evidence portfolio.
 The only other thing that you might consider is an interview rehearsal ....

 If you are looking for an interview coach and some professional help in practising and rehearsing for your next job interview, and you are located in or around Melbourne, Australia - then consider giving me a call (phone 0430 972 578) or send me an email to enquire about whether some one-one interview coaching may be the right solution for you ......
 For more details, see interview training